Washington Bucket List: 26 Things to do in Washington State

 Fort Nisqually Living History Museum

-Located inside Point Defiance Park, this unique museum is where you can see live demos of the 19th-century life.
+Located inside Point Defiance Park, this unique museum is where you can see live demos of 19th-century life.

-Go back in time by watching demonstrations of sewing, farming, working with firearms, and other 19th century activities.
+Go back in time by watching demonstrations of sewing, farming, working with firearms, and other 19th-century activities.

 Bob’s Java Jive